"We cannot solve our problems with the same thinking

 Complex Adaptive Systems usually involve living organisms.
 They feature many connected and interdependent elements that have the capacity to change, and the ability to learn from experience.

 Non-linear scientific methods also seek to understand the individual elements of a system, but in addition, they examine patterns of relationships, how they are sustained, how they self-organize, and how outcomes emerge.
-If you're trying to understand how and why societies, financial markets, or biological systems function, we prefer the non-linear approach.
+If you're trying to understand how and why societies, financial markets, or biological systems function, the non-linear approach is necessary.

 Properties of Complex Adaptive Systems Relevant to Social Systems

 This new science is a science of collective behavior that is full of surprising dynamics, as human and natural systems co-evolve in a mutual search for renewal and balance.